-Microsoft Outlook is one of the most commonly used E-mail clients.
-So it is natural that users might have lot of issues with it, like common start-up problems, freezing, slow response, etc. I’ll suggest a few tips that would help you in resolving these issues.
+Microsoft Outlook is one of the most commonly used Email clients.
+So it is natural that users might have a lot of issues with it, like common start-up problems, freezing, slow response, corrupt PST or Profile or Add-in, etc.

-Most of the time the issues with Outlook are caused by poorly written add-ins that are installed with software; which most of the times we won’t even know!
-As the first step we should try to disable the add-ins and see if that resolves the problem.
+Most of the time, the issues with Outlook are caused by poorly written add-ins that are installed with the software, which most of the time, we won’t even know!
+As the first step, we should try to disable the add-ins and see if that resolves the problem.
 Add-ins can cause Outlook, not to open.
 It can even freeze or cause ‘not-responding’ issues!
-Here are a few methods, I suggest, which you may use to disable the add-in’s.
+Here are a few methods, I suggest, which you may use to disable the add-ins.

-Sometime Outlook just won’t close; it will continue to be still running in Task Manager.
-So we have to open the Task Manager, go to Process tab and look for Outlook.exe and kill the service.
+Sometimes Outlook just won’t close -it will continue to be still running in Task Manager.
+So we have to open the Task Manager, go to the Process tab and look for Outlook.exe and kill the service.
 Then re-open Outlook and see if the problem is still there.

 Download OfficeIns from Nirsoft.
 Close Outlook.
 Make sure it’s not running in the Task Manager.
 Then open OfficeIns.
 Select the Add-in and Right Click on it.
-You’ll find an option call “Change Start Mode” and select Disabled and the Select “Change Connect Mode” and select No. Follow the same process for all non-Microsoft add-ins.
+You’ll find an option called “Change Start Mode” and select Disabled and then Select “Change Connect Mode” and select No. Follow the same process for all non-Microsoft add-ins.
 Once you disable all the add-ins, the open Outlook and test it.

 Go to Start and type in Regedit.
 Then let’s make a backup of the Registry.

 Click “Computer” then Go to File > Export > type the File name as Registry back and click on Save.
 Then go to:

 Under Addins key, you’ll find the list of add-ins.
 To remove the simply highlight the one Right Click on it and Delete.